Trovemaster/TROVE/docs/source/linelist.rst

 Intensities with GAIN
 =====================

-As discussed in Chapter `Quickstart <https://spectrove.readthedocs.io/en/latest/quickstart.html>`__, TROVE is capable of calculating transition intensities once the relevant eigenfunctions and dipole matrix elements have been calculated.
+As discussed in Chapter Quickstart_, TROVE is capable of calculating transition intensities once the relevant eigenfunctions and dipole matrix elements have been calculated.
 This procedure was used in early line list papers using TROVE.

 A more efficient way of calculating intensities is to make use of the GAIN program.
-GAIN (\textbf{G}PU \textbf{A}ccelerated \textbf{IN}tensities) is a program which was written by Ahmed Al-Rafaie.\cite{GAIN} It uses graphical processing units (GPUs) to calculate intensities far quicker than can be achieved using conventional TROVE.
+GAIN (GPU Accelerated INtensities) is a program which was written by Ahmed Al-Rafaie (see GAIN_).
+It uses graphical processing units (GPUs) to calculate intensities far quicker than can be achieved using conventional TROVE.

 GAIN uses the same input file as TROVE but only the ``intensity`` block is actually used to control the calculation.
 GAIN requires the eigenvectors, eigen description and eigen quanta files for the states of interest.
 It also requires the eigen descrption and eigen quanta of the :math:`J = 0` state and extfield file for the dipole matrix elements (note that currently GAIN cannot accept split dipole files, these must be stitched together).

+GAIN can be found at gitGAIN_.

 Using GAIN
 ----------